noahlange/superjucks/README.md

 - `for-await-of` for iteration on async generators (you'll need to precompile and transpile to use this feature)
 - tests
-- additional filters from Liquid, Twig and Jinja, including a built-in `date` filter powered by `moment.js`
+- additional filters from Liquid, Twig and Jinja
 - Liquid/Twig-style inclusive/exclusive range operator (`..`, `...`)
 - new blocks ported from Liquid/Jinja/Twig (`switch`, `unless`)